MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/floating-point-primitives.md

 ### Remarks

 These floating-point primitives return the sine of *x* offset by the *quadrant* modulo 4.
 Effectively, they return the sine, cosine, -sine, and -cosine of *x* when *quadrant* modulo 4 is 0, 1, 2, or 3, respectively.
-These functions are not used internally.
-Prefer the [sin, sinf, sinl](sin-sinf-sinl.md) and [cos, cosf, cosl](cos-cosf-cosl.md) functions for portability.
+These functions aren't used internally.
+For portability, prefer the [sin, sinf, sinl](sin-sinf-sinl.md), [cos, cosf, and cosl](cos-cosf-cosl.md) functions.

 ## Requirements